QunaSys/QPARC-Challenge-2022/README.md

 </tr>
 </table>

-# How to submit
+## How to submit
 To submit, simply open an Issue using [this template](https://github.com/QunaSys/QPARC-Challenge-2022/blob/main/.github/ISSUE_TEMPLATE/QPARC-Challenge-2022.md) summarizing your project.
 Specifically, this issue should contain:

 1. Team name: Your team's name
 2. Team members: Listup all members name
-3. Applied challenge: Choose from: Chemistry Challenge Information Challenge In addition, please label this GitHub issue with the challenge you applied.
+3. Applied challenge: Choose from Chemistry Challenge/Information Challenge.
+In addition, please label this GitHub issue with the challenge you applied.
 4. Project Description: A brief description of your project (1-2 paragraphs).
 5. Presentation: A link of presentation of your team’s hackathon project (e.g., video, jupyter notebook, slideshow, etc.).
 6. Source code: A link to the final source code for your team's hackathon project (e.g., a GitHub repo).

+*If you are applying for both Challenges,  you must submit the two projects separately.
+For example, submit one project with Chemistry Challenge label, and another project with Information Challenge label.

-# Tutorials
+## Tutorials